pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 This topic tells you how to create your own ClusterImageTemplate and customize the embedded ImageVulnerabilityScan to use the scanner of your choice.

-## <a id="prerecs"></a> Prerequisites

-You must:

-- Create your own ImageVulnerabilityScan.
-See [Supply Chain Security Tools - Scan 2.0 (beta)](./app-scanning-alpha.hbs.md#integrate-your-own-scanner).
-- Use a sample ImageVulnerabilityScan.
-See [Configure your custom ImageVulnerabilityScan samples for Supply Chain Security Tools - Scan](./custom-ivs-samples.md).
+- A prerequisite is that you have [created your own ImageVulnerabilityScan](./app-scanning-alpha.hbs.md#integrate-your-own-scanner) or configured one of the samples provided in [Configure your custom ImageVulnerabilityScan](./ivs-custom-samples.hbs.md).

-## <a id="create-template"></a> Create a ClusterImageTemplate
+## <a id='create-clusterimagetemplate'></a> Create a ClusterImageTemplate

-This section tells you how to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy.
+The below steps describe how to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy.
 To use a different scanner, replace the embedded ImageVulnerabilityScan with your own.

 1. Create a YAML file with the following content and name it `custom-ivs-template.yaml`.